itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Setting and Getting Axis Units
 -------------------------------------------------------------

-In this section, you will study about assigning and retrieving the axis units at each dimension of a data object. **setAxisUnit()** method is used to assign a unit to a perticular axis (dimension) of a data object and is declared under **DataObject** class.
+In this section, you will study about assigning and retrieving the axis units at each dimension of a data object. **setAxisUnit()** method is used to assign a unit to a particular axis (dimension) of a data object and is declared under **DataObject** class.
 Syntax for this method is given below.

 *dataObjectName.setAxisUnit(const unsigned int axisNum, const std::string &unit);*